 - i.
 Supervising the referees' work; - ii.
-Receiving the lists of athletes who will be playing as Captain in the all the games of the match Count the number of passes made by each team; - iii.
-Keeping track of each team's score; - iv.
-Noting fouls; - v.
-Giving penalties to the teams: - vi.
-Handling and administrating admonitions/suspensions/ expulsions of players and coaches; - vii.
-Keeping count of substitutions; - viii.
-Keeping count of possible complaints, disputes and resolutions; - ix.
-Keeping record of the voluntary and involuntary fouls called on each player and coach; - x.
-Immediately notifying the referees when a voluntary foul is called on any player; - xi.
+Verify the classification score of each athlete; - iii.
+Receiving the lists of athletes who will be playing as Captain in the all the games of the match; - iv.
+Count the number of passes made by each team; - v.
+Keeping track of each team's score; - vi.
+Noting fouls; - vii.
+Giving penalties to the teams; - viii.
+Handling and administrating admonitions/suspensions/ expulsions of players and coaches; - ix.
+Keeping count of substitutions; - x.
+Keeping count of possible complaints, disputes and resolutions; - xi.
+Keeping record of the voluntary and involuntary fouls called on each player and coach; - xii.
+Immediately notifying the referees when a voluntary foul is called on any player; - xiii.
 Keeping track of the timeouts made to each team.